The Yellow Sea (film)

 The Yellow Sea is a 2010 South Korean action thriller film directed by Na Hong-jin and starring Ha Jung-woo and Kim Yoon-seok in the lead roles.
 This film marks the reunion of the director and the lead actors who also first collaborated for the 2008 film The Chaser, in which Ha Jung-woo played the antagonist and Kim Yoon-seok played the protagonist.
 In The Yellow Sea, Ha Jung-woo plays the protagonist while Kim Yoon-seok plays the antagonist.

 The Yellow Sea was released in South Korea on 22 December 2010.

 Plot

-In northeastern Chinese city of Yanji in Yanbian Prefecture, Gu-nam (Ha Jung-woo), an ethnic Korean, or Joseonjok, toils away as a taxi driver.
+In the northeastern Chinese city of Yanji in Yanbian Prefecture, Gu-nam (Ha Jung-woo), an ethnic Korean, or Joseonjok, toils away as a taxi driver.
 When not working, he is often found at gambling halls.
 Gu-nam is now in serious debt.
 His wife left to work in South Korea and promised to send money back.
 He has yet to hear from her and is tormented by nightmares of her having an extra-marital affair.
 To make matters worse, Gu-nam is fired from his job and debt collectors take most of his severance pay.